 On 21 December 2017 the Group sold a portfolio of legacy unsecured personal loans (PLD) to Alpha Credit Solutions 8 S.à.r.l., a company owned by AnaCap Credit Opportunities III LP.
 Results relating to the portfolio of unsecured personal loans have therefore been analysed as discontinued operations throughout these Annual Report and Accounts.
-The profit before tax relating to the unsecured personal loan portfolio announced shortly after its sale for the year ended 31 December 2016 and six months ended 30 June 2017, together with its results for the year ended 31 December 2017 on a similar basis, has been adjusted for statutory purposes as follows:
+The profit before tax relating to the unsecured personal loan portfolio announced shortly after its sale for the year ended 31 December 2016 and six months ended 30 June 2017, together with its results for the year ended 31 December 2017 on a similar basis, has been adjusted for statutory purposes in the table at the foot of this page.